emilyriehl/yoneda/STYLEGUIDE.md

 # Style guide and design principles

 This guide provides a set of design principles and guidelines for the `yoneda` project.
-Our style and design principles take heavy inspiration from [`agda-unimath`](https://github.com/UniMath/agda-unimath).
+Our style and design principles borrows heavily from [`agda-unimath`](https://github.com/UniMath/agda-unimath).

 ## The structure of code